 The AIFM has been appointed by the ICAV to act as alternative investment fund manager to the ICAV.
-Further information regarding the biographical details of the AIFM and the terms of the AIFM Agreement are contained in the Prospectus at the sections entitled "MANAGEMENT AND ADMINISTRATION" and "GENERAL INFORMATION - Material Contracts" respectively.
+Further information regarding the biographical details of the AIFM and the AIFM Agreement are contained in the Prospectus at the sections entitled "MANAGEMENT AND ADMINISTRATION" and "GENERAL INFORMATION - Material Contracts" respectively.